-Once our assessment is complete based on psychological and physical risks you will be partnered with an appropriate health professional from your locality team based on your needs.
+Once our assessment is complete based on psychological and physical risks you will be partnered with an appropriate health professional from the team based on your needs.
 This may be as an out-patient or a combination of intensive day treatments, group work and family-based treatments.

 Family work is a way of working with families so that they can understand and deal more effectively with any difficulties that family members may be experiencing.
 The aims of the family work are to draw upon the strengths and commitment of families to help tackle difficulties, improve communication, and help family members to understand each other better and to work together.

-Specialist CAMHS runs Family therapy Clinics at Ty Bryn Unit St Cadoc’s Hospital, Ysbyty Ystrad Fawr, and Nevill Hall Children’s Centre.
+CAMHS runs family therapy clinics at Ty Bryn Unit St Cadoc’s Hospital, Ysbyty Ystrad Fawr, and Nevill Hall Children’s Centre.
 We use a small suite of two rooms’ separated by one-way screen that looks like a mirror from the interview room side.
 On the other side of the mirror the remaining team members pay close attention to the information and detail you will bring to the session.
 You will notice two small cameras and two microphones in the corners of the room, this equipment allows the team members to see and hear the conversation in the interview room.
-You will see one member of the Family Therapy Team.
+You will see one member of the family therapy team.
 While you are talking with the therapist the other members of the team will be following the discussion from behind the one-way screen.
 This ensures that your family can draw on the ideas and wide ranging experience of the full team.

 At some point during your session the team members will be invited to share their ideas with you.
 This can be done in the interview room while you and your therapist listen and then reflect on the team’s ideas.
 Alternatively the therapist can join the team in the observing room to hear their ideas and then return and share them with you, giving your family an opportunity to consider the session in privacy.

-If you have been referred to the specialist tertiary service, this will be for further assessment to investigate whether you meet the criteria for a diagnosis of Autistic Spectrum Disorder (ASD) and/or Attention Deficit Hyperactivity Disorder (ADHD).
+If you have been referred to the neurodevelopmental team, this will be for assessment to investigate whether you meet the criteria for a diagnosis of a neurodevelopmental condition, such as Autistic Spectrum Disorder (ASD) and/or Attention Deficit Hyperactivity Disorder (ADHD).
 Some of your appointments will be with your parents/ carers only and others will be with you individually and/ or with your parents/ carers.
 We may ask you to get involved in some games or activities when you meet with us.